benedekrozemberczki/GraRep/README.md

 </p>

-This repository provides a Scipy implementation of CapsGNN as described in the paper:
+This repository provides a SciPy implementation of CapsGNN as described in the paper:

 > Capsule Graph Neural Network.
 > Zhang Xinyi, Lihui Chen.
 > ICLR, 2019.
 > [[Paper]](https://openreview.net/forum?id=Byl8BnRcYm)

-The core Capsule Neural Network implementation adapted is available [[here]](https://github.com/timomernick/pytorch-capsule).

 ### Requirements
 The codebase is implemented in Python 3.5.2. package versions used for development are just below.